JeschkeLab/DeerLab/docsrc/source/uncertainty.rst

 attributes is ``UncertQuant.type``, which identifies whether the uncertainty was estimated by covariance-based or bootstrap methods.

 One ``UncertQuant`` can contain the uncertainty of multiple parameters and information on their correlations.
-For example, if ``fitsignal`` is used to fit a
+For example, if ``fitmodel`` is used to fit a
 4-pulse DEER signal without background ::

-    fit = dl.fitsignal(Vexp,t,r,'P',None,ex_4pdeer)  # Fit a 4-DEER form factor
+    fit = dl.fitmodel(Vexp,t,r,'P',None,ex_4pdeer)  # Fit a 4-DEER form factor
     Puq = fit.Puncert           # Uncertainty quantification of fitted distance distribution lamuq = fit.exparamUncert   # Uncertainty quantification of fitted modulation depth